tressc/setto/README.md

 On the first turn you can play your token on any space.
 On each subsequent turn you must place your token on a space matching either the symbol or number of the space previously chosen by your opponent.

 The first player to arrange four of their tokens in a square or along a row, column, or diagonal wins!
+Likewise, you also win if your opponent has no legal moves on their turn.

 ## Features